Follow these steps to safely return to your usual daily activities.

 Wait at least 24 hours after a concussion before driving.
 If you’re having trouble with focusing or problems with your vision, talk to your health care provider before driving.
 Start with short trips on quiet roads when you’re ready.

-For more information, visit the Concussion Awareness Training Tool (CATT) for guides on returning to activities, school, work and sports.
+For more information, visit the Concussion Awareness Training Tool (CATT) which provides guides on returning to activities, school, work and sports.